mincong-h/mincong-h.github.io/_posts/2017-04-06-oca-review-8-notes.md

 - The `withXX` methods return a copy of `LocalDate`'s value replacing the specified day, month, or year in it.
 - `LocalTime` stores time to nanosecond precision.
+- `LocalDate` doesn't define a `plus()` method, which accepts an integer value to be added to it.
+You should use `plusXXX` where the expression can be days, weeks, months, years.
 - Cannot use a `DateTimeFormatter` to format a date object, because it has no time.